Little Britches Rodeo (TV series)

 Little Britches Rodeo is a non-fiction television series produced by Hodge Media Group for RFD-TV.
 It portrays the real life events during National Little Britches Rodeo Association Finals.
 This western lifestyle documents the lives of rodeo contestants and rodeo competition from the Finals.
-In addition, it features interviews with PRCA World Champions, contestants, parents, rodeo personal, and some of the industry leaders in agriculture, horse industry, and rodeo.
+In addition, it features interviews with Professional Rodeo Cowboys Association world champions, contestants, parents, rodeo personal, and some of the industry leaders in agriculture, horse industry, and rodeo.

 Format

 Every episode features rodeo performances from one event at the NLBRA Finals.
 Commentary is provided for each rodeo ride/run.
 Each episode also features multiple interviews.
 Finally, each episode concludes with an interview with the world champion of the event featured in the episode.

 Narration

 Every episode has been narrated by Donna Hodge.

 Production

-The first 4 seasons were filmed at the Colorado State Fairgrounds in Pueblo, Colorado.
-Season 5-8 were filmed at the Lazy E in Guthrie, Oklahoma.
+The first four seasons were filmed at the Colorado State Fairgrounds in Pueblo, Colorado.
+Seasons 5-8 were filmed at the Lazy E in Guthrie, Oklahoma.

 The NLBRA Finals has rodeo events running simultaneously in three different arenas.
 A two-person camera crew covers each arena.
 Camera teams also cover rodeo action from the rough stock chutes and on the arena floor.
 Several two-camera crews roam grounds, camping areas, and stalls to pick up b-roll, and man on the street interviews.
 A three-person camera crew also conducts sit down interviews in a studio space.